-Social Emotional Learning Books For Children and children’s well-being are important to parents, teachers and educators.
+Social Emotional Intelligence Books For Children and children’s well-being are important to parents, teachers and educators.
 SEL can be placed into five core competencies: self-management, self-awareness, social awareness, relationship skills and responsible decision making.

 Social and emotional intelligence is the ability to be aware of our own and others’ feelings – in the moment – and use that information to lead yourself and others.